Subspace-Configurable Networks: Implementation details

-\fakeparagraph{3D rotation} The 3D rotation transformation is parameterized by the three Euler angles that vary in the range $(-\pi, \pi)$.
+\paragraph{3D rotation.} The 3D rotation transformation is parameterized by the three Euler angles that vary in the range $(-\pi, \pi)$.
 We use $\alpha=(\cos(\phi_1), \sin(\phi_1),\cos(\phi_2),\sin(\phi_2),\cos(\phi_3),\sin(\phi_3))$ as the input to the hypernetwork for learning SCNs on 3D rotations.
 Note that a different order of the same combination of these three angles may produce a different transformation output.
 We apply a fixed order $(\phi_1, \phi_2, \phi_3)$ in all 3D rotation experiments.
 After rotation the 3D point cloud is projected on a 2D plane.
 When applying 3D rotations, it is possible to lose pixels in cases where the rotation axis is parallel to the projection plane.
 An example is shown in \Figref{fig:transforms}.

-\fakeparagraph{Color transformations} This work explores the configuration subspace hypothesis in the context of four common color transformations: brightness, contrast, saturation and sharpness.
-Examples of these transformations applied to a sample input can be observed in \Figref{fig:transforms2}.
+\paragraph{Color transformations.} We explore SCN performance on four common color transformations: brightness, contrast, saturation and sharpness.
 The \emph{brightness} parameter governs the amount of brightness jitter applied to an image and is determined by a continuously varying brightness factor.
 The \emph{contrast} parameter influences the distinction between light and dark colors in the image. \emph{Saturation} determines the intensity of colors present in an image.
 Lastly, \emph{sharpness} controls the level of detail clarity in an image.
 We vary the continuously changing $\alpha$ parameter between 0.2 and and 2.0 for all considered color transformations.

-\fakeparagraph{Audio signal transformations} We use SCNs with pitch shift and speed adjustment transformations.
+\paragraph{Audio signal transformations.} We use SCNs with pitch shift and speed adjustment transformations.
 Pitch shift modifies the pitch of an audio frame by a specified number of steps, with the parameter adjusted within the range of -10 to +10.
-Similarly, speed adjustment alters the playback speed by applying an adjustment factor, with speed changes applied within the range of 0.1 to 1.0. \Figref{fig:transforms3} showcases the application of both pitch shift and speed adjustment transformations to a sample input from the Google Speech Command dataset.
+Similarly, speed adjustment alters the playback speed by applying an adjustment factor, with speed changes applied within the range of 0.1 to 1.0.